ZongzhiWu/GWVC/README.md

-# GWVD (Groundwater Virome Database)
+# GWVD (Groundwater Virome Database) custom codes
-The custom codes used for viral identification and host assignment
+The custom codes used for viral identification and host assignment.